-A new CHP blog post and infographic provides details on the Energy Department's ongoing activities in support of President Obama's August 2012 Executive Order "Accelerating Investment in Industrial Energy Efficiency."
+A CHP blog post and infographic provides details on the Energy Department's ongoing activities in support of President Obama's August 2012 Executive Order "Accelerating Investment in Industrial Energy Efficiency."

 Combined heat and power (CHP) is a key component of distributed energy within the Advanced Manufacturing Office (AMO).
 CHP—sometimes referred to as cogeneration—provides a cost-effective, near-term opportunity to improve our nation's energy, environmental, and economic future.